dbcli/pgcli/docs/pages/printing_text.rst

 - By creating an ANSI object that contains ANSI escape sequences.
 - By creating a list of ``(style, text)`` tuples.

+An instance of any of these three kinds of objects is called "formatted text".
+There are various places in prompt toolkit, where we accept not just plain text (as a strings), but also formatted text.

 HTML
 ^^^^